 • Shoulder complaints – including soft tissue problems or rotator cuff injuries/disorders

 • Elbow pain and tennis elbow (lateral epicondylitis)

 • Ankle pain

 • Muscle tension

 Feel free to ask any chiropractic related questions over the phone or via our contact form.
-We appreciate your queries and will always respond within 24 hours.
-We look forward to hearing form you, thank you.
+We look forward to hearing from you.